Skip to main content

 Property 'name' does not exist on type 'OptionGroup<FullOption<string>>'. ts(2339)

-This generally happens when you treat elements in the option list as if they were definitely Option types.
-For example, mapping through the list to get the name property, like this:
+This typically occurs when treating option list elements as guaranteed Option types.
+For example, mapping through the list to access the name property:

 const ListAllOptionNames = (props: ValueSelectorProps) => {